Things to do in the Summer Holidays

 Telescope Walking Tours

-Join one of Jodrell Bank’s popular Telescope Walking Tours, as our friendly Explainers take you for a stroll around the base of the impressive Lovell Telescope.
+We’ll be hosting our popular Telescope Walking Tours daily for 2019 where you can join one of our friendly Explainers as they take you for a stroll around the base of the impressive Lovell Telescope.

 Please get in touch if you are organising any childrens activities during the school holidays.